tobykurien/baasbox_admin/README.md

 - Run ```bower install``` in the ```public``` directory to install the required dependencies.
 - Edit the ```public/js/config.js``` with the correct details for your BaasBox server.
 - Open the ```public/index.html``` in your browser
-- Click the *Organizations* link and play with the tool to see how it works
+- Login, then play with the tool to see how it works

 The code for the Organizations tool is in ```public/activities/organizations/organizations.html```